thomashoneyman/purescript-halogen-formless/README.md

 #### Public Types

 Let's write concrete types for our component's public interface.
-We don't need any input or to handle any queries, but we'll have our form raise a valid `Cat` as its output.
+We don't need any input or to handle any queries, but we'll have our form raise a custom success message and a valid `Cat` as its output.

 ```purs
 -- Reusing our form row again!
 This type is identical to: